nealrichardson/nealrichardson.github.io/content/post/pkgdown.md

   ```
 </code></pre>

-## Vignette front matter

-* vignette front matter; pandoc

-## Logo
+## Provide a logo

 Finally, `pkgdown` does some fun things with your package's logo, if it has one.
 (Does an R package truly exist if it doesn't have hexagonal stickers with its logo?)
 For one, it will attempt to turn it into a favicon, the small image displayed next to the page title in your browser's tab.
+For another (again pending this PR or available on this fork/branch), it will use it as a preview image on Twitter/Slack/etc., as in:

+{{< figure src="/img/crunch-pkgdown-open-graph.png" >}}

 To include a logo, you can drop a `logo.png` file at the top level of your repository (alongside `DESCRIPTION` et al.), and don't forget to add it to your `.Rbuildignore`. `pkgdown` will [also](https://github.com/hadley/pkgdown/blob/ad1b1dfb12871919e06a2aa7e366ec0980af2714/R/build-logo.R#L28) look for a logo in the `man/figures` directory, but unless you have a compelling reason to put it there, I like it at the top level and excluded in `.Rbuildignore` so that the built package stays lighter---your R package users won't benefit from including the .png in the build.